-We’ll premiere these new works on social media and in online concert presentations later in the year.
+We premiered these new works on social media and in our inaugural New Works Fest in April–May 2021.
 Join our email list to stay up on all developments in the program.

 Multi-instrumentalist, producer, bandleader and composer Adam Theis has been an active in the Bay Area music scene for 25 years, co-founding Jazz Mafia in 2000.